elipousson/presentations/2016-07-12-explore-101-outreach.md

 ## Introduction

 - Why does outreach matter for historic places?
-- How do you use "interpretation" for outreach?
+- How do you do "interpretation" for historic places?
 - What kinds of outreach can you do for historic places?

 ---